Build Your Firm logo

 Mitchell & Kuharsky CPAs

 Here is another template website designer, GetNetSet, that does the same thing.
+Here is a word salad of common keywords that make our industry look bad.
+There are many accounting firms still using this layout.

 Words Jumbled Image - Accountants